Right Work Experience for MBA Applicants: What is it?

 Over the years, a common trend for most top B-schools has been to admit candidates who are already overachievers at the work front.
 Candidates that are well accomplished and have received quick promotions are usually most impressive.
 Therefore, if you are considering MBA as a future pursuit, you must look for employment opportunities that give you room to project your strengths and ample opportunities to grow.

 However, it is also important to understand that expectations vary from school to school.
 Depending upon the school and MBA program you are applying for, requirements for work experience, discipline, leadership qualities, and evidence of growth may differ.
 There is not a lower limit to how much work experience a candidate must bring.
-In fact, most schools agree that it is quality over quantity that matters when it comes to work experience.
+In fact, most schools agree that it is quality over quantity that matters when it comes to working experience.

 Must Read: How to ace your MBA Interview?